bwosh/DRL_Navigation/README.md

 ```

  # Details
-Implementation approach & details can be found in [report](./Report.md) file.
+Implementation approach & details and metrics can be found in [report](./Report.md) file.